datpengu/datpengu/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Node, assembly X86 and Java.
+- 🔭 I’m currently working on my own os: BitOS.
+It will probably launch in dec 2022.

 <!--
 **GrumpyPingu/GrumpyPingu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.